 - Send the application documents to the admissions office by the application deadline including:

-- the proof of Estonian language proficiency for at least A2 level.
+- the proof of Estonian language proficiency for at least B1 level;

-* Bachelor level applicants are expected to send their secondary education documents; Master level applicants are expected to send their Bachelor level documents; Doctoral level applicants are expected to send their Bachelor and Master level documents.
+* Bachelor level applicants are expected to send their secondary education documents; Master level applicants are expected to send their Bachelor level documents or documents certifying a corresponding qualification; Doctoral level applicants are expected to send their Bachelor and Master level documents or documents certifying corresponding qualifications.

 - You will be notified of the time and place of the admission exam.
 The admission exams take place in July.